geometric-kernels/GeometricKernels/docs/theory/addition_theorem.rst

 Theory
 ======================

-This builds on the general :doc:`theory on compact manifolds <compact>` and uses same notation.
+This builds on the general :doc:`theory on compact manifolds <compact>` and uses the same notation.

 Consider, for example, a hypersphere: $M = \mathbb{S}_d$.
 Then closed form expressions for $\lambda_n$ and $f_n$ are known (see e.g. Appendix B of `Borovitskiy et al. (2020) <https://arxiv.org/abs/2006.10160>`_).